redtop left.gif (1869 bytes)

 Marilyn Angelillo was, officially, the Northeastern Midget Association’s secretary for many years.
 Unofficially, she was the club’s social director, points keeper, publicity agent, organizer, sounding board, problem solver and, most importantly, its conscience

-Marilyn passed away Tuesday after a brave bout with cancer.
+Marilyn passed away in 2007 after a brave bout with cancer.

 “Her contributions to our club over the years are many, far too many to count,” said NEMA President Mike Scrivani.
 “Saying she will be missed seems trite at this point, but Marilyn touched so many of us in positive ways.
 Whatever the problem, she was there for us.
 It is a sad time.”